 Effective May 4, 1992, all part-time Fire Fighters hired after this date contribute to Social Security along with other non-pensionable employees.
+Inspectors and Zoning Board members, who are paid per item, also pay into Social Security.
 This plan provides retirement benefits, including survivor and disability benefits to participants.

 Employees contributed 6.2% of their gross salaries.
 The Township contributed an amount equal to 6.2% of participants' gross salaries.
-The Township has paid all contributions required through December 31, 2022.
+The Township has paid all contributions required through December 31, 2024.